 I perform data analysis primarily within the scientific Python stack.
 Some of my computing interests lie in data standardization, distribution, and reproducibility.
 A portion of the code I have written as part of my work at the USGS is available on GitHub; I have contributed code to a couple of open-source projects including xarray.

-I used to use MATLAB quite a bit, and you might find some useful snippets on my MATLAB codes page.
+I previously used MATLAB quite a bit, and you might find some useful snippets on my MATLAB codes page.

 Contact